 This stunning 100-acre outdoor museum is home to more than 50 rebuilt buildings that give visitors an immersive experience, taking them back in time.

-Not only are there buildings to explore, but workshops are also regularly held at the museum where craftsmen show visitors their traditional skills, such as a clog making workshops and farming demonstrations.
+Not only are there buildings to explore, but workshops are also regularly held at the museum, where craftsmen share their traditional skills with visitors, such as a clog-making workshop and farming demonstrations.

 Accessibility at St Fagans